 Step 1: A single, small incision is made in the surface of the cornea.
 We use the Intralase laser to create the channels in which the Intacs are placed.
-This makes the procedure quicker, safer, and with better visual outcomes.
-The procedure is performed with mild to moderate sedation as required, and is an outpatient procedure in the office.
+This makes for a quicker, safer procedure with better visual outcomes.

 Step 2: The eye is prepared for Intacs placement.
-To stabilize your eye and ensure proper alignment of the Intacs inserts, the centering guide is placed on the surface for one to two minutes.
-During this time, the corneal layers are gently separated in a narrow circular band on the outer edge where the Intacs will be placed.
+A circular centering guide is placed on the surface of the eye to ensure proper alignment of the Intacs inserts.
+Once the eye is stabilized by the centering guide, the surgeon gently separates the corneal layers in a narrow circular band on the outer edge where the Intacs will be iserted.

 Step 3: The Intacs inserts are placed.
-After the second Intacs insert is placed, the small opening in the cornea is closed.
+These are available in different thicknesses, and one or two inserts may be needed, depending on the degree of vision correction the patient requires.
+After the placement of the Intacs, the small opening in the cornea is closed.

 Step 4: The procedure is completed.

-The placement of Intacs inserts remodels and reinforces your cornea, eliminating some or all of the irregularities caused by keratoconus, in order to provide you with improved vision.
-Follow-up visits will be required to monitor the healing process and to evaluate the visual benefits of the procedure.
+The Intacs inserts reshape and reinforce the cornea, eliminating some or all of the irregularities and resulting vision problems caused by keratoconus.
+Follow up visits will be required to monitor the healing process and evaluate the visual benefits of the procedure.
 Even after a successful procedure, glasses or contacts may be required.

 The FDA has approved a Humanitarian Device Exemption (HDE) for Intacs as a treatment for keratoconus.
 An HDE approval allows Christenbury Eye Center to market Intacs, and many health plans and insurance companies now cover and pay for the cost of keratoconus treatment using Intacs.
 Give us a call and we can tell you whether your insurance company or health plan covers the Intacs procedure.